YesAndYes30/hello-world/README.md

 Hi,

-I am doing a project that involves Javascript and I am so excited
+I am doing a project that involves Javascript and I am so excited.